Necessary and sufficient conditions for the strong local minimality of $C^1$ extremals on a class of non-smooth domains: The case of domains locally diffeomorphic to a cone

 Also, since $\varphi\in\overline{\mathrm{Var}(\Omega(x_0,R),\R^N)^{\W^{1,p}}}$ and $u_0$ is an $F$-extremal,

 This, together with \eqref{bestineq}, imply for $\varepsilon=\frac{c_0}{2}$ that

 which gives the desired inequality after adding $c_0\int_{\Omega(x_0,R)}|S\left(\nabla\varphi(x)\right)|^2\dx$ to both sides of the above expression.
-This concludes the proof of ($\ast$) for $x_0$ in a neighbourhood of $\Gamma_N$. \\ \textit{Case 2.} To prove ($\ast$) if $x_0\in\overline{\Omega}$ is not in the neighbourhood of radius $R$ of $\Gamma_N$, a simpler version of the above proof works, since we can then use that the standard quasiconvexity holds in $\overline{\Omega}$ and take $\Phi_1$ as the identity diffeomorphism in the above proof, given that there is no need, in this case, to transform the boundary into a subset of a polytope.
-All other calculations follow in the exact same way.
-This concludes the proof of the theorem. \end{proof}
+This concludes the proof of ($\ast$) for $x_0$ in a neighbourhood of $\Gamma_N$. \\ \textit{Case 2.} To prove ($\ast$) if $x_0\in\overline{\Omega}$ is not in the neighbourhood of radius $R$ of $\Gamma_N$, a simpler version of the above proof works, since we can then use that the standard quasiconvexity holds in $\overline{\Omega}$ and take $\Phi$ as the identity diffeomorphism in the above proof, given that there is no need, in this case, to transform the boundary into a subset of a cone.
+All other calculations follow in the exact same way. \\ To conclude the proof of the theorem, it remains to show that the diffeomorphism $\Phi$ can be constructed with the required properties.
+We emphasize that the role of $\Phi$ is to locally ``blow-up" the boundary of $\Omega$ by smoothly mapping it into the corresponding cone.